8/12/2011

 The ultimate responsibility for having each competitor compliant with the uniform and the jewelry rule lies with the COACH.

-This adpption also appears in the Swimming and Diving Manual, which can be accessed from the MSHSAA website, and as a stand-alone article in the swimming area of the website.
+This adpption also appears in the Swimming and Diving Manual, which can be accessed from the MSHSAA website.